vihara-ambegoda/3D_Power_Monitor/README.md

-# My 3D Power Monitor Project
+# 3D Power Monitor Project

 This is a 3D Smart Power Monitor design I created using **Onshape**.
 It was completed as part of a university module assignment.